analogdevicesinc/msdk/USERGUIDE.md

 ### Overview

 A microcontroller is made up of a Central Processing Unit (CPU) that is surrounded by additional _peripheral_ hardware blocks such as timers, memory controllers, UART controllers, ADCs, RTCs, audio interfaces, and many more.
-The **Peripheral Driver API** is an important component of the MSDK that allows the CPU to utilize the microcontroller's hardware blocks over a higher-level ***Application Programming Interface (API)***.
+The **Peripheral Driver API** is an important core library in the MSDK that allows the CPU to utilize the microcontroller's hardware blocks over a higher-level ***Application Programming Interface (API)***.

 ### Documentation